getodk/collect/docs/STATE.md

 * Moving code to packages based on domain slices (`audio` or `formentry` for instance) to make it easier to work on isolated features and navigate code
 * Refactoring towards an OpenRosa abstraction (`OpenRosaAPIClient`) closer to its [documented API](https://docs.getodk.org/openrosa/) and takes care of all interactions with Aggregate, Central etc (currently some high level work interacts with `OpenRosaHttpInterface` directly)
 * `QuestionWiget` implementations are moving from defining their "answer" view programmatically to [implementing `onCreateAnswerView`](WIDGETS.md)
-* Removing Rx and replacing with LiveData + AsyncTask
+* Removing Rx and replacing with LiveData + AsyncTask.
+The `Scheduler` abstraction for async work to make it easier to switch in future (to Kotlin Coroutines for instance)
 * Moving away from custom `SharedPreferences` abstractions (`GeneralSharedPreferences` and `AdminSharedPreferences`) to just using `SharedPreferences` interface